-She also decided to take the 5% minimum pension payment amount set by the government.
+She also decided to take the 2.5% minimum pension payment amount set by the government.
 As she is 67 years old, this amount is $28,000 a year.
-For more information, read SuperGuide article Guide to minimum pension payments rules (including calculator).
+For more information, read SuperGuide article Minimum pension drawdown rates halved for 2019/2020 and 2020/2021.

 As a result, Deepa’s pension account balance is invested as follows: